Tom-P7/spimcube/README.md

 dir(Spim)
 ```

-Alternatively, a coordinate file can be used, which will additionaly plot a grid of the scanned pixel positions:
+Alternatively, a coordinate file can be used, which will additionaly plot a grid of the scanned positions:
 ```sh
 spim.define_space_range(coordinate_file="/my/path/filename.txt")